Blogs

 It’s common for runners, cyclists, and for those who participate in sports involving jumping.

-one study reveals that almost 23% of people develop this knee condition every year.
+One study reveals that almost 23% of people develop this knee condition every year.

 Physical therapy is a treatment option that can be very effective for runner’s knee.
 In fact, a therapy specialist can bring multiple therapy techniques to bear on this condition.